terrabrasilis/clean-deter-by-mask/README.md

 This approach uses a strategy to flag removable data without removing.
 When this flagged data reaches the publication database, we move it to the history table and clear the flags.

 ![simple flow to publishing database](./doc/assets/simple_flow_on_publishing.jpg)

+To change this diagrams use the XML file "./doc/assets/DETER - apply mask.xml" and [diagrams.net](https://www.diagrams.net/) 12.9.9